 Pat "fixed" her pumpkin by adding a dozen seed-pod sprays, each about four to six inches.
 The pumpkin itself is 2 feet in diameter, and the succulents---also from her garden---include echeverias, kalanchoes and crassulas.
 Trailing cuttings of blue-gray Lampranthus deltoides and red-stemmed Othonna capensis 'Ruby Necklace' contrast nicely with the pumpkin's heft and visually tie the arrangement to its "container."

 Not that the pumpkin actually contains anything; embellishments are simply attached to it.
 Using hot glue makes such compositions easy to assemble, and because the squash stays intact (and succulents live off moisture in their leaves), it'll last for months.

 In her post, Pat graciously credits designer Laura Eubanks for the inspiration.
 She also mentions "Make a Succulent-Topped Pumpkin," the YouTube how-to that Laura and I made back in 2013, when topping pumpkins with succulents was new.
 As Pat notes, "They're everywhere now.
 All over the world!"

-This gallery of succulent-topped pumpkin design ideas are mostly by Laura Eubanks of Design for Serenity, who pioneered the concept in 2011.
+[With Video] This gallery of succulent-topped pumpkin design ideas are mostly by Laura Eubanks of Design for Serenity, who pioneered the concept in 2011.
 It caught on immediately, becoming as popular for fall decor as wreaths are for the holidays.
-After several years of making pumpkins for sale, Laura now devotes her time to designing in-ground gardens.…
+After several years of making pumpkins for sale, Laura now devotes her time to…